 Test hardware and software shall be designed for latch-up detection, protection and logging.
 The response time of latch-up protection shall ensure that there is no damage or degradation of the device under test.
-Software shall be tested to establish the percentage of 'active time', that is the amount of time the device under test is in a condition to the sensitive to detectable SEE, the rest of the time testing used for software operations (device reset, reading, writing, logging etc.) when SEE may occur without being detected.
+Software shall be tested to establish the percentage of "active time", that is the amount of time the device under test is in a condition sensitive to detectable SEE.
+The remaining time ("dead time") is used for software operations (device reset, reading, writing, logging etc.) during which SEE may occur without being detected.
 The percentage of active time shall be taken into account when calculating the cross-section of the device using raw fluence and event data.
 The beam flux shall be sufficiently low to minimize the dead time below 20% of the active time.